yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 In an OSDU instance the CRS definitions are centrally managed as reference data under LOCAL governance.
 These records include the actionable definition (persistable reference).

-Data and projects should reference the record id of the CRS.
+Data and projects should reference the `record id` of the CRS.
 Once the CRS is found that belongs to the data, store its id with the data.
 Since clear EPSG codes are used, the definition can always later be found and is not a practical limitation to interoperability.

-It is not necessary, but a good practice to also store the persistable reference (PR) with the data.
-Ideally the ingest workflow does this automatically by looking up the PR based on the given CRS record id, and adding it to the manifest when storing it.
-This is not current practice (R3.M17).
+It is good practice, but absolutely not necessary, to additionally store the persistable reference (PR) with the data.
+The ingest workflow should automatically do this by looking up the PR based on the given CRS `record id`, and adding it to the manifest when storing it.
+This is not working in practice (at least not in R3.M17).

 The persistable reference describes the CRS mathematically so that a geodetic engine can execute coordinate operations.
 Hence, such a persistable reference string becomes independent of the reference data in the particular OSDU instance and the data self-described.
 This means any consumer will be able to understand the CRS definition even if a different catalog is used in the future context.
-When an CRS record id is stored with the data and also a PR, then the record id wins.
+When an CRS record id is stored with the data and also a PR, then the record id "wins".
 The PR is considered a snapshot of its definition at the time of loading, which may be useful if question arise in future about the geodetic referencing of the dataset.

-Notes on proper usage of the CRS `record id`:
+**Notes on proper usage of the CRS `record id`:**

 -   For interoperability it is essential to adhere to the `record id` convention when storing geodetic reference data in OSDU.
         These record ids are unique, stable and permanent identifiers for the CRSs and CTs, largely based on the [EPSG Dataset](https://epsg.org).
--   The style for the `record id` will be clear from the examples given, and is described in detail in chapter 4 of the [Schema Definition Guide](https://gitlab.opengroup.org/osdu/subcommittees/data-def/work-products/schema/-/tree/master/Guides).
+-   The OSDU CRS and CT reference data `record id` convention will be clear from the examples given, and is described in detail in chapter 4 of the [Schema Definition Guide](https://gitlab.opengroup.org/osdu/subcommittees/data-def/work-products/schema/-/tree/master/Guides).
         See the Frame of Reference (FoR) concept, and specifically the agreed conventions for the `record id` for geodetic data.
 Example are:
     - `osdu:reference-data\--CoordinateReferenceSystem:BoundGeographic2D:EPSG::4267_EPSG::15851`
-    - `osdu:reference-data\--CoordinateReferenceSystem:ProjectedEPSG::32632`
+    - `osdu:reference-data\--CoordinateReferenceSystem:Projected:EPSG::32632`

+    These codes may appear cryptic to developers not used to the EPSG Dataset.
+Human readable names would be easier to interpret.
+However EPSG codes are stable in the EPSG Dataset which is the de facto global standard reference for geodetic information, while names are not guaranteed stable and are not standardized (in particular for Bound definitions which are not defined in the EPSG Dataset as such and Operators follow their own internal naming conventions).
+    The names for the first example may be looked up in the OSDU reference data or on the epsg.org website and corresponds to the geographic 2D CRS _"NAD27"_ (EPSG CRS code 4267), which is bound in this case to CT with EPSG code 15851 _"NAD27 to WGS 84 (79)"_, which is variant 79, valid for use in the contiguous USA.
+The second examle is the projected CRS _"WGS 84 / UTM zone 32N"_, with EPSG CRS code 32632.

+- When referencing a record id in an API request **a terminating colon must be added to the end** to signal the full id is provided and the latest version needs to be retrieved.

 -   A CRS or CT is uniquely identified by it codeSpace + code combination (in many Operator databases the code alone will be unique, but two operators could have assigned the same code to different